 are designed for accurate, reliable, modulating digital control of high torque applications.
-The actuator is ideal for use in large boiler applications, such as ID/FD fan dampers.
+These actuators are ideal for use in large boiler applications, such as ID/FD fan dampers.

 Group 29 linear valve actuators ...

 are ideally suited for globe valves from 1" to 8" (25 mm to 203 mm) diameter.
 Beck's unique Tight-SeaterTM coupling provides positive seating of valves.